IntelliTect/Coalesce/docs/pages/loading-and-serialization/data-sources.rst

     list.listDataSource = list.dataSources.NamesStartingWithA;
     list.load();

-When a custom data source is used, the :ref:`Default Loading Behavior` is suppressed.
+When a custom data source is used, the :ref:`DefaultLoadingBehavior` is suppressed.
 To get this behavior easily inside your data source, call the :csharp:`IQueryable<T>.IncludeChildren()` extension method (:csharp:`using IntelliTect.Coalesce.Data;`).

 Additionally, when a custom data source is used on a model that implements :csharp:`IIncludable` (see :ref:`Includes`), the :csharp:`IIncludable.Include` method will not be called.